 The three qualities of a respectful French Canadian translation

-It’s well researched: It’s not just the meaning of the text that matters.
+It’s not just the meaning of the text that matters.
 It’s how the message is being conveyed.
 Like any language, French Canadian has its nuanced phrases that give it colour.
-A quality translator will know what those are and be able to replace the English with the ri
+A quality translator will know what those are and be able to replace the English with the right French ¾ which isn’t necessarily the “translated” French.

-It’s completed with care: This is true of all writing, but it’s surprising how many translations are full of misspellings, incorrect accents and other mistakes that disrespect readers and make them not want to continue.
+This is true of all writing, but it’s surprising how many translations are full of misspellings, incorrect accents and other mistakes that disrespect readers and make them not want to continue.

-It’s not France-French: French Canadian French is similar to France French, but there are distinctions.
+French Canadian French is similar to France French, but there are distinctions.
 Here’s an excellent primer from a leading French language training schools

 Quality French Canadian translation is harder to find than you might imagine.
 The internet is full of pretenders and automated services that don’t capture nuance.